MARK YOUR CALENDAR

 SOUTHERN ADIRONDACK FIBER PRODUCERS COOPERATIVE

-ANNUAL WOOL POOL SUCCESS - This year, the Southern Adirondack Wool Pool was June 13-15 at the Washington County Fair in Greenwich.
-Our national buyer was impressed with the overall condition of wool from our area ; and has already offered to purchase the 2014 Pool.
-Prices were lower in 2013 than previous years due to changes in the international market and wool supply.
-Despite that, over 50 farms participated in the Pool; and brought in nearly 15,000 lbs of white and natural colored wool.
-The highest prices wool was longwool that went to make carpets for airlines.
+ANNUAL WOOL POOL SUCCESS - Again this year, the Southern Adirondack Wool Pool was held in June at the Washington County Fair in Greenwich.
+Our national buyer continued to be impressed with the overall condition of wool from our area.
+Over 50 farms participated in the Pool; and brought in nearly 18,000 lbs of white and natural colored wool.
+The highest priced wool again this year was longwool that went to make carpets for airlines.

 Over 25 fiber farmers and their families attended a free workshop on Quality Fleece Production that took place on March 31, 2012 on the Ensign Brook Farm and at the mill.
 The 2013 workshop was held on April 20.
 Download agenda >>>